brimdata/super/book/src/intro.md

 [pipe syntax](super-sql/intro.md)
 make interactively querying data a breeze.
-And language features like [recursive functions](super-sql/expressions/subqueries.md#recursive-subqueries) with re-entrant subqueries allows for traversing nested data in a general and powerful fashion.
+And language features like [recursive functions](super-sql/expressions/subqueries.md#recursive-subqueries) with re-entrant subqueries allow for traversing nested data in a general and powerful fashion.

 Instead of operating upon statically typed relational tables as SQL does,